×

 • Holiday fun: The traditional holidays are always an opportune time to reach out to your entire sphere, but you might also think about reaching out and recognizing less-celebrated special occasions like back to school, the first day of a new season, or a month with a blue moon.
 You need to time the arrival of these postcards, so check your calendar and plan appropriately.

-• Community events: Postcard designs that advertise volunteer opportunities, local events you are sponsoring, holiday activities, restaurant week, and any other community-oriented events and information position you as the go-to person who’s connected to the what’s happening in the area.
+• Community events: Postcard designs that advertise volunteer opportunities, local events you are sponsoring, holiday activities, restaurant week, and any other community-oriented events and information position you as the go-to person who’s connected to what’s happening in the area.

 5. Market update postcards